Nirmal2310/ANOMALY/README.md

 - This script will first download the raw fastq file for the HG001 sample sequenced in PromethION.
 - It will then download the nuclear genome fasta file (GRCh38), followed by Read mapping (Minimap2) and SV calling (Sniffles2).
 - The insertion calls will then be mapped to the concatenated mitochondrial genome to get the putative NUMTs.
-- The supplementary nuclear genome reads aligned to the mitochondrial genome will be utilized to call longer NUMTs missed by SV calling.
+- The supplementary nuclear genome reads aligned to the mitochondrial genome will be utilised to call longer NUMTs missed by SV calling.
 - The final text file will contain insertion-based and supplementary alignment-based NUMTs with overlaps removed, if any.

 ## Steps to follow